dmytro-ustynov/OS-helper/README.md

 To use it:

-add in the /etc/passwd for this user or edit with usermod:
+add shell in the /etc/passwd for this user or edit with usermod:

 ```bash
 sudo usermod -s /usr/bin/fish vasya
 ```

 4. Make user `vasya` root